oracle-livelabs/security/oracle-universal-authenticator/start-the-environment/start-the-environment.md

     </copy>
     ```

-  Replace the **pod-name** the below command with the pod names returned from previous commands one at a time:
+  Replace the **pod-name** in the below command with the pod names returned from previous commands one at a time:

     ```
     k delete pod <pod_name> -n oracle-oaa-system